-Some of your events start during my workday – what’s up with that?
+The events start during my workday – what’s up with that?

 After I do ECL, will you place me on a local Board of Directors?

-I’m going to be traveling or on leave during part of the program.
+I’m going to be traveling extensively or on leave during part of the program.
 Can I still do the program?

 Maybe - connect with us before applying and let’s talk it through.